Farmland Preservation: Condos or Corn?

 McHenry County also has approved one ag area under the state's ag areas act and is reviewing four more.
 As McHenry County planner Steve Aradas explains, "Ag districts and ag zoning reinforce each other, because zoning makes it harder to get land in ag districts changed to non-ag uses."

-This county's ag preservation program thus is both aggressive and comprehensive and is rooted in a broader land-use program.
-As a result, officials note with some pride that the latest revised county development plan calls for McHenry County in the year 2000 to still be 70 percent rural but at the same time allows for the construction of housing for 100,000 new people and sets aside 5,600 acres for commercial development.
+Nevertheless, the latest revised county development plan calls for McHenry County in the year 2000 to still be 70 percent rural but at the same time allows for the construction of housing for 100,000 new people and sets aside 5,600 acres for commercial development.

 Land-use planning and land-use control are largely separate issues under Illinois law.
 This separation of means from ends allows local units to regulate land use before they have decided why.
 Forrest notes that using agricultural zoning in the absence of a master plan, as many Illinois counties do, "makes it hard to argue that you know what you're doing from a public policy point of view," either to a landowner or, more likely, to a court.

 It was in the hope of remedying what its sponsor called the "archaic nature of land resources management techniques" in Illinois that the General Assembly in 1980 established an Illinois Land Resources Management Study Commission.
 Headed by Forrest, the commission examined the causes and cures of both farmland conversion and urban sprawl.
 Predictably, the commission learned that government itself often contributed to both problems.
 In addition, it lamented the profusion of zoning and planning bodies (especially in the crowded Chicago area) whose jurisdictions often overlap and which contribute to what the commission called "intergovernmental impotence" in land-use planning.